Polyandry in India: Legal developments

-Kinnaur
+Himachal Pradesh

 Polyandry is in practice in many villages of Kinnaur district of Himachal Pradesh.
 Fraternal polyandry (where husbands are related to each other) is mainly in practice in villages, where the societies are male dominated and which still follow ancient rituals and customs.

 There are many forms of polyandry which can be found here.
 Most often, all the brothers are married to a woman and sometimes the marriage to brothers happens at a later date.
 The wife can only ascertain the blood-relationship of the children, though recently there have been a few instances of paternity tests using DNA samples to resolve inheritance disputes.
 The rules for breaking the marriage are strict and a brother going against the marriage agreement can be treated as an outcast while losing his entire share in the property.

 Historically, fraternal polyandry has been practiced by wealthier families, associated with a higher caste, in Kinnaur as a way to keep wealth within one family.
 This allowed for land to be properly inherited and kept in one family.
 It was assurance that the land and wealth held by one family could not be partitioned.
 Those in lower castes also practiced fraternal polyandry if they had a larger amount of land.

 The territory of Kinnaur remained forbidden for many years as the land route was only established 30 years ago.
 The joint families are now fragmented into nuclear families.
 The level of economies and financial resources have transformed the life of the people of Kinnaur into city.